WuQiangXDU/Temporal-Local-Correntropy-Representation-for-Fault-Diagnosis-of-Machines/README.md

 ## Datasets
 CWRU, PU, SQ, Gearset
-Datasets can be obtained from the "Datasets" directory.
+The datasets can be obtained from xxx and needs to be placed in the "Dataset" directory.

 ## Usage